smsohan/thesis/Annotated/task-5-forked-data.md

 }```
 - Response Code: ```401```
 - Response Body: ```{"code":"rest_cannot_create","message":"Sorry, you are not allowed to create posts as this user.","data":{"status":401}}```

+`NOTE: This is the right API call.
+The API Ran into a bug and rendered with an intermittent failure.`

 #### Answer 3